-Let's put it in the framework of the culture in which we live.
+Let's...let’s put it in the framework of the culture in which we live.
 If we were to define this culture that we're to reach, I mean, we're here to reach this society.
-Otherwise, we might as well as even go to heaven.
-We're here evangels, as witnesses, as ambassadors for Christ and to proclaim the Gospel.
-And it's helpful for us to understand the character of the society we're attempting to reach.
+Otherwise, we might as well leave and go to heaven.
+We're here as evangels, as witnesses, as ambassadors for Christ and to proclaim the gospel.
+And it's helpful for us to understand the character of the society that we're attempting to reach.

 So let's see if can't just briefly and maybe with an oversimplification define the society around us.
 We'll use some terms that may be a bit familiar to you.
-First is the term Postmodernism.
-We're looking at a society that is engulfed in, at least philosophically, in what is being called Postmodernism.
+First is the term “postmodernism.”
+We're looking at a society that is engulfed in, at least philosophically, in what is being called postmodernism.
 What that means is the commitment to the fact that there is no such thing as absolute truth.
-Modernism was basically defined as the search for truth.
-The scientific world, the pursuit of natural law, to try to understand the truth, the discerned truth, the discovered truth, the fine truth.
+“Modernism” was basically defined as the search for truth, the scientific world, the pursuit of natural law, to try to understand the truth, to discern truth, to discover truth, to define truth.
 The postmodern society says, well, we've been looking a long time; we haven't found it, so it isn't there.
 There's no such thing as absolute truth.
 Everything is relative and everything that we can seek for in life is little more than an existential experience of one's own determination and definition.
-So, Postmodernism says there's no truth.
+So, postmodernism says there's no truth.
 So, we're dealing with a society that is being sold the philosophy that there is no absolute truth.

-Secondly, our today could be characterized by the term Moral Relativism.
-Moral Relativism.
+Secondly, our society was...today could be characterized by the term “moral relativism,” moral relativism.
 There is not only no truth, there is no authority.
 That is to say, there is no standard.
 There is no inviolable law.
 There is no one against whom we are being measured.
 There is no one who has dropped the plumb line and established the authority to which we must all answer.
 There is no standard.
 There is no authority.
 Every individual is his own personal authority and determiner of what is right or wrong for him.

-Thirdly, we could characterize our society as caught up in dominating Personal Freedom.
-Personal freedom.
-And we can say that simply means no rules.
+Thirdly, we could characterize our society as caught up in dominating personal freedom, personal freedom.
+And we could say that simply means no rules.
 Postmodernism says no truth.
-Moral Relativism says no authority.
-And Personal Freedom says no rules.
+Moral relativism says no authority.
+And personal freedom says no rules.
 And that is a very popular concept.
-It's even the logo for a chain of restaurant who markets themselves as the No Rules restaurant.
+It's even the logo for a chain of restaurants who market themselves as the No Rules restaurant.
 I don't know what that has to do with food, but it may be a subtle modern approach to the personally freed society we live in to attract them to their restaurant.
-Personal Freedom says there are no rules; it doesn't matter.
-Nothing really mattes.
+Personal freedom says there are no rules.
+It doesn't matter.
+Nothing really matters.
 There are no guidelines except those which you yourself choose to adopt for your own life.

-Now, on the other hand, we need to tell this society this: there is truth, there is an authority, there are rules, there is a judge, and every single one of you will answer to him.
+Now, on the other hand, we need to tell this society this: There is truth, there is an authority, there are rules, there is a judge, and every single one of you will answer to Him.
 That's reality.
 And the Christian message is directly in contradiction to the reigning philosophy of today.
-Now, as we approach this world in which we live that is caught in this postmodern morally relativistic pursuit of freedom with a concurrent Atheism that dismisses the idea of God and, therefore, the idea of accountability or judgment, how are we to address them?
+Now, as we approach this world in which we live that is caught in this postmodern morally relativistic pursuit of freedom with a concurrent atheism that dismisses the idea of God and, therefore, the idea of accountability or judgment, how are we to address them?
 How are we to approach them?
-The church today, the contemporary church, is convinced that we need to tell them that Jesus will fix their life and fix their marriage and make them successful and make them feel better, and we need to kind of warm up to them and bump up their self esteem and elevate their comfort and make them like us and talk about nice things.
+The church today, the contemporary church, is convinced that we need to tell them Jesus will fix their life and fix their marriage and make them successful and make them feel better, and we need to kind of warm up to them and bump up their self-esteem and elevate their comfort and make them like us and talk about nice things.

 That's not what the Scripture advocates.
 The Scripture advocates that we must convince men and women, in every culture, in every society, that there is truth, there is authority, there are rules and there is a judge.
 And they must understand, to put it this way simply, law before they'll ever understand what?
 Grace.
 If ever there was a time for the proclamation of law and sin and the need for repentance and forgiveness, it is in this society.
 Sadly, it is at this very juncture in society when the church is largely abandoning that emphasis.

 Now, let's start where we have to start.
 Salvation is by faith alone.
 We all affirm that.
-It is not by works, it is not by ceremonies, it is not by moral deeds, it is not by moral goodness, it is not by religious activities or being in the service of the church or carrying out religious ceremonies.
+It is not by works, it is not by ceremonies, it is not by moral deeds, it is not by moral goodness, it is not by religious activities or being in the service of the church, or carrying out religious ceremonies.
 Salvation is by faith alone.
 It is believing.
-It is simply by faith, whether you're talking about Abraham or whether you're talking about somebody today, salvation is and has always been by faith.
+It is simply by faith, whether you're talking about Abraham or whether you're talking about somebody today.
+Salvation is and has always been by faith.
 We know that because Scripture makes that absolute clear over and over again.
-All the way back in the back of chapter 2, it says, "The just shall live by faith."
-Clear in the Old Testament.
+All the way back in Habakkuk chapter 2, it says, "The just shall live by faith," clear in the Old Testament.
 Romans chapter 4 tells us Abraham was saved by faith.
 This chapter tells us the very same thing.
 Abraham was blessed because of his faith.
 It tells us that in verse 6.
 He believed God.
 "And it was reckoned to him for righteousness."
-God imputed righteousness to account of Abraham because he believed God.
+God imputed righteousness to the account of Abraham because he believed God.
 Salvation has always been by faith, not works.
 Not by keeping the law, doing good works, religious deeds or ceremonies or anything else.